Bilbard/classof3ds/README.md

 # classof3ds
-This page will serve as a place for bug reports, suggestions and updates for the Class of '09 3DS port.
+This page will serve as a place for bug reports, suggestions and updates for my Class of '09 ports.

 There's a fair chance this gets struck down.
 If it does, keep an eye in r/Classof09Game for the new page.